mannetroll/cupyturbo/README.md

 # cupyturbo — 2D Turbulence Simulation (NumPy / CuPy)

-`cupyturbo` is a small playground DNS code for **2D homogeneous, incompressible turbulence**, structurally ported from a legacy FORTRAN 77 implementation.
+`cupyturbo` is a small playground Direct Numerical Simulation (DNS) code for **2D Iomogeneous, Incompressible Turbulence**, structurally ported from a legacy FORTRAN 77 implementation.

 It supports: